Lewiscowles1986/motive_test/README.md

 # Insights Service

-As part of out latest MVP build we need to present a user with some insights about their spending.
+As part of our latest MVP build, we need to present a user with some insights about their spending.

 We need to build a server that returns JSON formatted insights.

-A list of transactions for a user can be retrieved at `GET ` https://motive-test-server-deploy.vercel.app/transactions.
+A list of transactions for a user can be retrieved at:

+`GET ` https://motive-test-server-deploy.vercel.app/transactions.
 (Make sure you use https!!!).

 The server should fetch this list, then calculate the insights below, and return them in the body of the response with a 200 response code.

 The api returns an array of transactions: